Updated November 25, 2020.

 - Complete the Massachusetts Travel Form prior to arrival, unless you are visiting from a lower-risk state designated by the Department of Public Health.
-As of September 13, lower-risk states include: Colorado, New Mexico, Washington, New York, New Jersey, Maine, New Hampshire, Vermont and Connecticut.
+As of October 20, lower-risk states include: California, Hawaii, New Jersey, Washington, Connecticut, New Hampshire, District of Columbia, New York, Maine, and Vermont.

 - Quarantine for 14 days or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in Massachusetts.